Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 3 Unclassified Staff

 Unclassified Professional Staff members who are appointed at least half-time to a budgeted position are afforded the following benefits: group health and hospitalization insurance, group life and disability insurance, worker's compensation, unemployment compensation, retirement benefits, leave without pay, sick leave, bereavement leave, shared leave, vacation leave, military leave, state designated holidays, and other privileges and general perquisites.

 Individuals who hold appointments of less than half time may be eligible for some benefits.
-These benefits, described more specifically in the University Personnel Office, are subject to change by the University, the Board of Regents, and the Kansas Legislature.
+These benefits, described more specifically in the University Human Resource Office, are subject to change by the University, the Board of Regents, and the Kansas Legislature.

 Promotion of an Unclassified Professional Staff member must be in accordance with the University's affirmative action and equal opportunity policies and must be approved by the appropriate administrator or his/her designated representative.